Pre-crusade Muslim religious tolerance to pilgrims in the Holy Land

 "The sixth century marked the beginning of the Dark Ages in western Europe.
 While the Byzantine Empire generally prospered, despite its loss of territory, western Europe spent the six centuries after the death of Justinian in chaos, war, cultural degeneration, superstition, ignorance, and poverty.
 A harsh setting.

-"An Analysis of Prophet Muhammad’s Covenants with Christians"
+On Prophet Muhammad’s Covenants with Christians

 "examines the roles that religious pluralism and civic rights played in Prophet Muhammad’s vision of a “Muslim nation”.